Last updated 09/14/2020

 Economic Impact Payments don’t count against means-tested programs like SNAP, TANF, or Medicaid.
 The payments are not counted as income during the month they are received and the following month and they are not counted as a resource for 12 months.

 You will receive the check regardless of your employment status.
-The check will not impact your eligibility for unemployment payments; in fact, unemployment benefits have been expanded through July 2020.
+The check will not impact your eligibility for unemployment payments.

 7. Are Economic Impact Payments taxable?
 Will I owe the IRS money next year?